Quantum Walk Comb in a Fast Gain Laser

 Upon closer examination of the phases predicted by our model, we observe the existence of two distinct lasing regimes, which depend on the detuning $\Delta \Omega$ of the injected frequency from the cavity resonance (Fig. S11).
-In the case of highly off-resonant injection, the comb state exhibits Bessel-like spectra and sinusoidal instantaneous frequency with the periodicity of the injected signal, akin to the characteristics previously observed in pure FM lasers \cite{harris_fm_1964,harris_theory_1965}.
+In the case of highly off-resonant injection, the comb state exhibits Bessel-like spectra and sinusoidal instantaneous frequency with the periodicity of the injected signal, akin to the characteristics previously observed in pure FM lasers \cite{harris_theory_1965}.
 However, within a range of near-resonant injections, we discovered a novel FM regime characterized by a discontinuous cosine phase at only half the modulation frequency (Fig. \ref{fig4:steady-state}D).
-The phase adheres to the following analytically derived relation, assuming a constant intensity:
+The phase adheres to the following analytically derived relation ('ana' in Fig. \ref{fig4:steady-state}D), assuming a constant intensity:

-where \textit{K} represents the cavity wavenumber, and $N_1$ and $N_2$ denote the amplitudes of phase modulation, which directly rely on the modulation depth \textit{M} and dispersion $\beta$ (derivation in section 6 of the supplementary text).
+where \textit{K} represents the cavity wavenumber, and $N_1$ and $N_2$ denote the amplitudes of phase modulation, which directly rely on the modulation depth \textit{M} and dispersion $\beta$ (derivation in \cite{see_SM}).

-To experimentally corroborate the presence of these separate lasing regimes, we conducted phase measurements of the laser using shifted-wave interference Fourier-transform spectroscopy (SWIFTS) \cite{burghoff_evaluating_2015} at various injection frequencies around the resonance (Fig. S4).
-The measured instantaneous frequencies align remarkably well with the simulated and analytically derived solutions for both lasing regimes.
+To experimentally corroborate the presence of these separate lasing regimes, we conducted phase measurements of the laser using shifted-wave interference Fourier-transform spectroscopy (SWIFTS) \cite{burghoff_evaluating_2015} at various injection frequencies around the resonance ('exp' in Fig. \ref{fig4:steady-state}D, Fig. S4).
+The measured instantaneous frequencies align remarkably well with the numerically simulated and analytically derived solutions for both lasing regimes.
 Furthermore, coherence was confirmed through these measurements, encompassing the entire spectral bandwidth (Fig. S6).
-In summary, our steady-state measurements of the frequency comb convincingly confirmed its coherence, continuous and predictable tuning, wide bandwidth, and excellent agreement with our theoretical models.
+However, it's important to note that our experiment measures the collective behaviour of the modes, resembling that of a single particle, and does not detect the presence of non-classical correlations.
+Our steady-state measurements of the frequency comb convincingly confirmed its coherence, continuous and predictable tuning, wide bandwidth, and excellent agreement with our theoretical models.